tyleryoungblood/workflow/README.md

 # Web Development Workflow

-A simple starter workflow for basic web development projects that uses Gulp, Sass, and BrowserSync
+A simple starter workflow for basic web development projects that uses Gulp, Sass, and BrowserSync.

+Feel free to fork and/or contribute via a pull request.
+However, I plan to keep this workflow fairly basic to prevent the gulpfile from getting out of control.

 ## Features
 - **Live Reloading** (via BrowserSync) of you web page whenever you save a change to an html, sass (css), or js file